suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 The map indices in this encoding are reset to 1 for each map within the structure.
 This is to keep the indices as small as possible.
 The goal is to keep the index objects to single bytes (CBOR positive integers 1-23).

 Wherever enumerations are used, they are started at 1.
 This allows detection of several common software errors that are caused by uninitialised variables.
 Positive numbers in enumerations are reserved for IANA registration.
-Negative numbers are used to identify application-specific implementations.
+Negative numbers are used to identify vendor-specific implementations.

 CDDL names are hyphenated and CDDL structures follow the convention adopted in COSE {{RFC8152}}: SUIT_Structure_Name.

 # How to use this document

-For information about firmware update in general and the background of the suit manifest, see {{background}}.
+For information about firmware update in general and the background of the manifest, see {{background}}.
 To implement an updatable device, see {{interpreter-behaviour}} and {{manifest-structure}}.
 To implement a tool that generates updates, see {{creating-manifests}} and {{manifest-structure}}.